roxell/squad-client-utils/README.md

                                PROJECT --suite-name SUITE_NAME [--allow-unfinished]
                                [--build-names BUILD_NAMES [BUILD_NAMES ...]]
                                [--custom-command CUSTOM_COMMAND] [--debug]
-                               [--filename FILENAME]
+                               [--filename FILENAME] [--local]
                                [--search-build-count SEARCH_BUILD_COUNT]

 Get the latest TuxRun reproducer for a given group, project, device and suite.
 The reproducer will be printed to the terminal and written to a file.
+Optionally update the TuxRun reproducer to run custom commands and/or run in the cloud with TuxTest.

 options:
   -h, --help            show this help message and exit